 - Recycling is the industry of sustainable development

 - Recycling is an environmental solution

 - Canada should have a national recycling policy

-- Governments should focus on ensuring products are properly designed and on increasing the demand for recycled products, rather than the collection of recyclable materials
+- Governments should enact policies that increase demand for recycled products rather than focus on the collection of materials

-- Governments' legislation and regulations should be simple, distinguish recyclables from waste, prevent overlap in jurisdictions, and support free trade
+- Government legislation and regulations should be simple, harmonized, distinguish recyclables from waste, and support free trade

 - Jonathan Ross, John Ross & Sons

 - Kevin Golberg, MetroBec Inc.

 - Mario Monchamp, Liebherr-Canada Ltd

 - Peter Racco, Ram Iron and Metal Inc.